marinoemarques/marinoemarques/README.md

 **marinoemarques/marinoemarques** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->
 - 🔭 I’m currently working on Mini Apps to optimize BNZ's bankers work as well as the Shoebox Christmas project;
 - 🌱 I’m currently learning how to improve as a servant leader;
-- 👯 I’m looking to collaborate on projects with different cultures;
+- 👯 I’m looking to collaborate on projects with people from different cultures, gender and background;
 - 📫 How to reach me: marinoemarques@gmail.com
 - 😄 Pronouns: she/her;